Enochthedev/beanBot/README.md

 The test suite relies on dev dependencies such as `ts-node`.

-The `scripts/run-tests.sh` script will run `pnpm install` (or `npm ci`) when `node_modules` is missing, then execute the TypeScript, Rust and Python tests.
+The `scripts/run-tests.sh` script will run `pnpm install` (or `npm ci`) when `node_modules` is missing, generate the Prisma client, and then execute the TypeScript, Rust and Python tests.
 If `cargo` or `pytest` are not available they are skipped gracefully:

 ```bash